pyhoneybot/honeybot/honeybot/plugins_info.md

 by Justin Walker\
 Plays game of hangman

+# installed_modules.py
+by Abdur-Rahmaan Janhangeer, pythonmembers.club\
+checks if all listed in requirements.txt installed

+# joins.py
+by Gico Carlo Evangelista, https://gicocarlo.me/\
+Greets everyone who joins the channel

 # joke.py
 by Abdur-Rahmaan Janhangeer, pythonmembers.club\
 sends a random joke on request

+# log.py
+by Gico Carlo Evangelista, https://gicocarlo.me/\
+Logs the chat into a log.txt file

 # mail.py
 by Tanner Fry\